shobhit-mittra/RTL-to-GDS2-flow/Theory/Basics_of_IC.md

 1. Application Specific Integrated Circuits (ASICs)
 2. General Purpose Integrated Circuits

-To briefly explain the difference between the two :
+To briefly explain the differences between the two :

 Some properties of ASIC :
 - Chip designed to perform as a particular end system